Peter Stringfellow: Adult clubbing

-In 1990, Stringfellow introduced table dancing to his New York club with a licensing deal with Michael J. Peters.
+In 1990, Stringfellow introduced table dancing to his New York club with a licensing deal with Michael J. Peter.
 This became Stringfellow's Presents Pure Platinum.
 In 1996, Cabaret of Angels, a table-side dancing club was opened for three nights a week at Stringfellow's Covent Garden.

 In 2006, Stringfellow opened his second adult entertainment club named Angels in Wardour Street, Soho.
 He was the first club owner to gain a fully nude licence from Westminster City Council.
 In 2009, he criticised the Policing and Crime Act 2009, saying the licensing changes with regards to lap dancing were "unnecessary" and he would be appealing to the European Court of Human Rights if his current licences were not renewed.

 In 2012, he was granted the necessary sexual entertainment venue (SEV) Licence for Stringfellow's Covent Garden and Angels Soho, and was able to successfully market Angels as providing rooms for the entertainment "in privacy" of young women in lingerie.